-The table above does not include the wages and benefits paid in 2012 which were not under the Policy of the variable remuneration components of management staff and which were presented in the Report on Activities of the Capital Group of Bank Handlowy w Warszawie S.A. for 2012.
+The table above does not include the wages and benefits other than the fixed remuneration which were not under the Policy of the variable remuneration components of management staff.
+Information related to payments in 2013 associated with hiring of employees covered by the Policy.